Debashis26/Training/git-topic.md

 ## Bash

-Bash is a shell program, which is basically a command line interpreter that typically runs in a text window where user can intract with the system by writing the command or script.
-It is a type of Unix like shell.
+Bash is a shell program, which is basically a command line interpreter that typically runs in a text window where the user can interact with the system by writing the command or script.
+It is a type of Unix-like shell.

-**Shell :**
+**Shell:**
-it is the Command Line Interface (CLI) used to intract with the system resources directely.
+It is the Command Line Interface (CLI) used to interact with the system resources directly.

 [**Basic Bash Command**](https://www.educative.io/blog/bash-shell-command-cheat-sheet)

-1. `ls` : list the files and directories in the current directory.
+1. `ls`: List the files and directories in the current directory.

    ```Bash
    $ ls